juanclopgar97/python_sharp/README.md

 2. delegates are not commonly exposed publicly, for security reasons.
 Just as fields/attributes in a class have to be encapsulated, so do delegates.
 The way to encapsulate them is with events.
 Fields/attributes are to properties as delegates are to events.

-3. Properties encapsulate fields/attributes using two methods: "get" and "set", which define the logic of how data should be GET and SET out of the object, in C# events encapsulate delegates with 2 methods as well called "add" and "remove", which define the logic of how functions/subscribers should be added or removed out of the delegate.
+3. Properties encapsulate fields/attributes using two methods: "getter" and "setter", which define the logic of how data should be GET and SET out of the object, in C# events encapsulate delegates with 2 methods as well called "adder" and "remover", which define the logic of how functions/subscribers should be added or removed out of the delegate.

 ## Installation